Economics Education Abroad Guide

 Planning and When to Go

-- Sophomore: Don't skip a semester in any of your ECON courses!
-Completing Intermediate Microeconomics (ECON 3070) and Economics Statistics (ECON 3818) as soon as possible will allow for ultimate flexibility when positioning to complete 4000-level ECON courses abroad.
-Sophomores who go abroad and have not completed the intermediate-level economics classes on the CU campus are not eligible to take any 4000-level ECON courses abroad, but will instead have to fulfill A&S Gen Ed or non-major general electives.
+- Sophomores who go abroad and have not completed the intermediate-level economics classes on the CU campus are not eligible to take any 4000-level ECON courses abroad, but will instead have to fulfill A&S Gen Ed or non-major general electives.

-- Junior: Go abroad!
-Be sure that you understand what courses you will have left upon return to CU Boulder.
+- Note what courses you will have left upon return to CU Boulder.

 What Kind of Credit Can You Earn Abroad?